Aniket-kute/Air-Travel-Customer-Satisfaction/README.md

 # Air-Travel-Customer-Satisfaction

-Agenda:
+Within the .ipynb file you will find

+Agenda of the project

-Models​
+Machie learning Models​

-Comparison between models​
+Comparison between Supervised and Unsupervised models​

-Insights
+Insights/ Conclusion from the Data